Body

 How do I get support for Panorama?

-In Panorama (either inside Canvas) or at framingham.panorama.yuja.com, click on your profile picture/icon in the top right corner (likely a letter).
+In Panorama (either inside Canvas or at framingham.panorama.yuja.com), click on your profile picture/icon in the top right corner (likely a letter inside a circle).
 Select "support" from the drop-down menu.
 You will have access to support via phone, live chat, email and more.
 Or visit https://support.yuja.com/.
 When communicating with support, make sure you mention that you are using Panorama for Canvas LMS, not any of the other products Yuja offers.